Scroll Area

 <p className={styles.paragraph}>

-ordinary yellow star, racing through space at 828,000 kilometers per
+an ordinary yellow star, racing through space at 828,000 kilometers per hour.

 </p>